microsoft/charticulator.com/_docs/02_user_interaction.md

 For numberical variables, you can specify a simple boolean query (e.g., Count > 0).
 {% include image.html src="/images/docs/cond-visibility-num.png" alt="Conditional Visibility for Numerical Variables" width="400px" center="true" %}

+<h3>Axis Sort</h3>

+Charticualtor allows you to chanage the order of the X and Y axes labels.
+You can manually reorder them with a drag-and-drop interaction.
+You can also reverse the current order of the labels.

+{% include image.html src="/images/docs/axis-sort.png" alt="Axis Sort" width="400px" center="true" %}

 <h2 id="layout-composition">Layout Composition</h2>